fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = UsersController;
 ```

-This controller requires the `User` model and collection, as well as the screens to display the index all of the users, or show a single user.
+This controller loads the `User` model and collection, and uses them to display the user index and show screens.
 It instantiates a Backbone collection or model, depending on the route, fetches its data from the server, loads it into the screen (which we'll get to momentarily), then shows that screen in the app's `mainView` container.

 ## Screens